Equational Axioms for Expected Value Operators

 \section{Random variables}

-The notion of a random variable (RV) plays a central role in many presentations of probability theory.
-In the presentation of the current paper the role of a RV is played by a CV instead.
-In this Appendix it will be outlined how to view a CV as an RV under the additional assumption that event space is finite.
+The notion of a random variable plays a central role in many presentations of probability theory.
+In the presentation of the current paper the role of random variables is played by a conditional values (CVs) instead.
+In this Appendix it will be outlined how to view a CV as a random variable provided that the event space is finite.